-There are a few things you shouldn’t compromise on, though, when it comes to choosing a wireless presentation system.
+There are a few things you shouldn’t compromise on when it comes to choosing a wireless presentation system, though.
 Simply ask yourself and the providers these five questions (and maybe a few more) during your search.

-If you work in an office still relying on VGA connectors, you may find all those new features in a wireless presentation system tempting — until you realize that security has taken a back seat.
+If you’re still relying on VGA connectors, you may find all those new features in a wireless presentation system tempting—until you realize that security has taken a back seat.

-We already discussed the exposed vulnerabilities in some wireless presentation systems in May, proving that security hasn’t always been the priority it should be.
-You’re entrusting the information of your company and your employees to a third party: you should feel secure that the solution won’t end up causing a new problem.
+You’re entrusting the information of your organization and staff to a third party, and you should feel secure that the solution won’t end up causing a new problem.

-There are those that will simply shy away from wireless systems, claiming that new technology will always come with people who would try to exploit it, but there are also providers that stay one step ahead.
-When evaluating different wireless presentation systems, don’t just ask them if the system is secure — ask them how they ensure security.
+Some will simply shy away from wireless systems, claiming that new technology will always come with people who would try to exploit it, but there are also providers that stay one step ahead.
+When evaluating different wireless presentation systems, don’t just ask them if the system is secure—ask them how they ensure security.

 Want to know more about wireless presentation system security?
 Ask these questions: